-EET 252 Digital Circuits.
+EET 252 Digital Electronics.
 (3) I, II.
 Prerequisite: grade of at least "C" in MAT 090 or equivalent.
-A survey of digital and microprocessor fundamentals and applications.
-Gates, counters, decoders, displays, converters, microprocessors, memory systems, Vo devices, and microcomputer systems are covered in a combination of lecture, demonstration, and laboratory.
+A survey of digital electronics fundamentals and applications.
+Digital mathematics, logic families, logic gates, multiplexers, comparators, counters, decoders, displays, converters, memory systems, and microcomputer systems are covered in a combination of lecture, demonstration, and laboratory.
 2 Lec/2 Lab.

 EET 253 Microprocessor Systems.
-(3) 1, 11.
+(3) I, II.
 Prerequisite/Corequisite: EET 252.
 The operation and application of the microprocessor in desktop and process control systems.
 Data, address, and control signals; memory expansion; digital and analog input and output ports; power control interface; and data communications are covered in the laboratory.
 2 Lec/2 Lab.

-EET 254 Machine Language for Micrucontrollers.
+EET 254 Machine Language for Microcontrollers.
 (3) A. Prerequisite/Corequisite: EET 252.
 Machine language programming for ROM based microprocessor based industrial controllers.
 Emphasis on software manipulation of I/O control devices in real-time, interrupt driven, process control environments.
 2 Lec/2 Lab.

-EET 257 Electronic Circuits and Devices.
-(3) 11.
+EET 257 Circuits and Electronic Devices.
+(3) I, II.
 Prerequisite: EET 251.
+Electrical circuits and theorems.
 A technical analysis of the characteristics of solid state devices and the common circuits that utilize these devices.
 Emphasis on problem solving supplemented by laboratory analysis of electronic circuits and devices.